-Admitting the pace of cloud transformation is slower than anticipated also means there’s time to prepare businesses better and choose the optimal paths and patterns, learning from the lessons that others experienced.
+Admitting the pace of cloud computing transformation is slower than anticipated also means there’s time to prepare businesses better and choose the optimal paths and patterns, learning from the lessons that others experienced.

-Let’s discuss the strategy called Lift and Shift which happened to be recommended just a few years ago; and now it’s time to call it an antipattern.
+Let’s discuss the strategy called Lift and Shift approach which happened to be recommended just a few years ago; and now it’s time to call it an antipattern.
 What is it?
 Why isn’t it considered the best option anymore?
 Let us help you find out.